Skip to main content

 He onely fayre, and what he fayre hath made,

-all other fayre like flowres vntymely fade.
+all other fayre like flowres vntymely fade”.

-Then the famous “ Romantic Movement” in literature and politics broke upon Europe and also England towards end of 18th century.
-In the case of English poetry ,it was an internal revolutionary examination about art and philosophy.
-It rejected, from idealistic poetic angle, even the scientific, rational, realistic view and preferred an artistic ideal poetic view in literature.
-The poets studied everything from a sensitive art view ,studied problems of individuals, popularized a deep love for nature , studying the art and poetry in folklore, understanding human emotions both happy and sad, and also deeply studied mysticism and spirituality .
+(7)Then the famous “ Romantic Movement” in literature and politics broke upon Europe and also England towards end of 18th century.
+In the case of English poetry ,it was quite a revolution in art and philosophy.
+It rejected( from idealistic poetic angle) even the scientific rational view and preferred an artistic poetic view of things.
+The poets studied happy and sad moods of individuals, popularized deep appreciation for nature’s beauty (its streams,hills,forests etc) , studed the art value of folklore and also deeply examined mysticism and spirituality .
 The movement swept over all Europe and also England.
-Samuel Taylor Coleridge, William Wordsworth, Percy B Shelley, John Keats ,Lord Byron,Lord Tennison and many other great poets outstanding poetry .
-Their poems available in print became popular throughout the country.
+Samuel Taylor Coleridge, William Wordsworth, Percy B Shelley, John Keats and Lord Byron are great names in this literary revolution.
+There were also great poets like Lord Tennison the poet laureate.

 CONCLUSION